PierreChouteau/DeepLearningWithAudio/05_samplernn/training/azure_samplernn.md

 ./dlwa.py samplernn chunk-audio --input_name your_name/samplernn-inputs --output_name your_name/samplernn-inputs_chunks
 ```

-It will saves all the chunk files into `inputs/your_name/myinputs_chunk` (The folder `myinputs_chunk` will be automaticaly create with the command, don't need to create it before).
+It will saves all the chunk files into `inputs/your_name/samplernn-inputs_chunks` (The folder `samplernn-inputs_chunks` will be automaticaly create with the command, don't need to create it before).

 __Note__:
 - *your_name/samplernn-inputs* and  *your_name/samplernn-inputs_chunks* should be replaced with your own folder names.
 - By default, this command uses specific parameters to chunk the audio.
-To modify these parameters, you can use the [custom and extra arguments](../../utilities/dlwa/README.md#custom-argument-extraargument).
+To modify these parameters, you can use the [custom and extra arguments](../../utilities/dlwa/README.md#custom-argument-extra-argument).